johnhewi/Quickbase_Codepage_Hero/README.md

 }
 ```

-Read more about these options at [html2pdf](https://ekoopmans.github.io/html2pdf.js/)
+Read more about these options and how to render the page itself (for example, omit elements from the pdf render) at [html2pdf](https://ekoopmans.github.io/html2pdf.js/)

 ### create_pdf_b64 Function Example: